SysKitTeam/docs-point/product-updates/point-15-release-note.md

 * **Privacy settings added to SysKit Point**!
 To protect user privacy, **OneDrive content can be excluded from SysKit Point data collection**, making only general information about user’s OneDrive available to SysKit Point Administrators. **User activity reports can also be hidden to ensure user privacy**.
 The user’s activity is processed in the background and can be made available in case of a security incident.
 [Learn how to configure privacy settings here](point-15-release-note.md).
 * **Manually Requested Permissions Review is available**!
 In case of a security incident or other urgencies in Office 365, you might find yourself needing to review permissions for a resource right there on the spot.
 SysKit Point has you covered by enabling manual, on-demand Permissions Reviews that immediately start for the resources you select.
 [Learn how to manually Request a Review here](../common-tasks/manually-request-permissions-review.md).
 * **E-mail customization is available**!
 You can now customize e-mails that SysKit Point sends as a part of the Permissions Review and Lifecycle Management automation.
 [Learn how to add company Logo and custom messages to e-mails here](point-15-release-note.md).
 * **Azure SQL database support added**!
-To deploy SysKit Point in your Cloud environment, you can now use Azure SQL database.
+To deploy SysKit Point in your Cloud environment, you can now use the Azure SQL database.
 [Find more information on how to configure your Azure SQL database here](../installation-and-configuration/deploy-to-azure/prerequisites/create-azure-sql-database.md).

 ## Improvements & Bug Fixes